[bmdpat]

 • You need human approval workflows before every action.

-• You need a JavaScript SDK today.
+• You need a runtime SDK outside Python.

 Open source, Pro, Team